claymcleod/opendnn/README.txt

 am writing to learning more about the intricacies that go into layer design and development in Theano.
 It will be used as a testing ground for my ideas involving DNNs.

+For papers that influenced this library, please visit the 'Papers' folder.